ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

 Power Plant and Target Areas
 ----------------------------
-The location of the power plant as well as information on the target areas (i.e. the receiver or calibration targets) is loaded simultaneously in paint form the ``tower-measurement.json`` file.
+The location of the power plant as well as information on the target areas (i.e., the receiver or calibration targets) is loaded simultaneously in paint form the ``tower-measurement.json`` file.

 We can load this information using functions from the ``paint_loader``.
 In this case, the function below will return